kublr/demos/demo9-jupyter-pyspark/README.md

 ![k8s-dashboard1.png](screenshots/k8s-dashboard1.png)

-For the first time, worker pod creation may take some seconds, because Kubernetes downloads the Docker image.
+The first time you do this, the worker pod creation may take a bit of time as Kubernetes downloads the Docker image.

 Calculate something on the Spark cluster: